triyatna/ci4-authro/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 Authentication Login Regiter and with API Auth JWT CI4 (Development)

 ## What is CodeIgniter?